luisurdaneta5/nolatech_frontend/README.md

 -   I recommend the use of VS code as a code editor, but you can use any code editor.

--   Run in your terminal `npm install`, then `npm start` OR `yarn start` to see the run the app in your default browser.
+-   Run in your terminal `yarn install`,`yarn start` to see the run the app in your default browser.

--   You should see the todo form ready to be used.

--   Add a name for the task owner (description is optional).

--   hit create button to create your todo.

--   You can either check it when DONE or remove it by hitting the trash icon.

 ## Authors